alephium/docs/docs/integration/mining.md

 Some miner software works on a single job, while others support exactly 16 jobs received from the pool.
 To maximize compatibility, the pool can send a single job to each miner.

-The simplest approach is to send a random job from the 16 available jobs to each miner.
-The ideal approach is to distribute the 16 jobs evenly to miners based on their hashrate, ensuring each chain receives the same amount of hashrate.
-While this method is more efficient, it will take more time to implement.
+Note that mining a single chain with your hashrate can trigger the difficulty penalty mechanism, resulting in higher difficulty and block time, which means less mining rewards.
+A simple approach is to send a random job from the 16 available jobs to each miner.
+For better results, distribute the 16 jobs evenly among miners based on their hashrate, so each chain gets the same amount of hashrate.
+This method is more efficient, but it takes longer to implement.

 ### Submitting Blocks to Full Node